 Verify that receiving inspections examine objective evidence of purchased items by verifying attributes specified in procurement documents.
 Receiving inspections should verify, as a minimum, item configuration, dimensions, physical characteristics, and identification and traceability of material and equipment, including status of inspection or tests performed, as required.

-Verify that the vendor has a documented method for the identification and control of nonconforming material and components, including fraudulent , to preclude inadvertent use.
+Verify that the vendor has a documented method for the identification and control of nonconforming material and components, including counterfeit, fraudulent, or suspect items (CFSI), to preclude inadvertent use.
+CFSI is defined as items that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).

 When possible, observe and assess actual techniques being used and their acceptability relative to contract/procedural requirements.
 This includes implementation of cyber security requirements passed down from the licensee or applicant.